ethereumclassic/ECIPs/_specs/ecip-tabs.md

 # Abstract

-Use a heuristic of chain state capitalization as an augmentive factor in consensus arbitration to improve normal finality rates and increase the cost of private chain production.
+Use a heuristic of chain state capitalization as an augmentive factor in consensus arbitration to improve normal finality rates and increase the cost of abnormal private chain production.

 # Motivation